gromacs/gromacs/docs/web-manual/analysis.rst

           :label: eqncorrleg

 where :math:`P_n(x)` is the :math:`n^{th}` order Legendre polynomial.
-[3]_ Such correlation times can actually be obtained experimentally using *e.g.* NMR or other relaxation experiments. |Gromacs|
+[1]_ Such correlation times can actually be obtained experimentally using *e.g.* NMR or other relaxation experiments. |Gromacs|
 can compute correlations using the 1\ :math:`^{st}` and 2\ :math:`^{nd}`
 order Legendre polynomial (:eq:`eqn. (%s) <eqncorrleg>`).
-This can also be used for rotational autocorrelation (gmx rotacf) and dipole autocorrelation (:ref:`gmx dipoles <gmx dipoles>`).
+This can also be used for rotational autocorrelation (:ref:`gmx rotacf`) and dipole autocorrelation (:ref:`gmx dipoles <gmx dipoles>`).

 In order to study torsion angle dynamics, we define a dihedral